Archmonger/Blackberry-Themes/README.md

 *  *Tautulli:* Use [BBF Tautulli in Organizr](https://github.com/Archmonger/Blackberry-Themes#non-integrated-themes).
 Have this tab be viewable by ADMINS ONLY.<br/>

 ## Alternate Configuration: Standalone Themes<br/>
 For those that do not wish to transform Organizr into a media portal, all themes exist without In Organizr optimizations.
-These non-"In Organizr" versions do not remove any UI elements or features, and simply focus on theming the original page to a traditional plex-like style for more typical applications.
-See [installation instructions](https://github.com/Archmonger/Blackberry-Themes#installation) or look through the [Blackberry Flat repository](https://github.com/Archmonger/Blackberry-Themes) to view what themes are available.<br/>
+These non-"In Organizr" versions do not remove any UI elements or features, and simply focus on theming the original page for a more typical applications.
+These themes do not remove any UI elements or features, and are intended for standalone domains.
+See [installation instructions](https://github.com/Archmonger/Blackberry-Themes/wiki/Installation-Instructions) or look through the [Blackberry Flat repository](https://github.com/Archmonger/Blackberry-Themes/Themes/) to view what themes are available.<br/>
-These themes are still visually compatible with `bbf_organizr.css` and `bbf_organizr_on_top_of_burry.css`.<br/>

 ## More Information<br/>